 What is Hepatitis C?

-2.3 million people suffer from HIV/HCV co-infection.
+2.3 million people suffer from HIV/hepatitis C co-infection

-- Approximately 500,000 deaths per year from HCV-related liver diseases.
+Approximately 400,000 deaths per year from hepatitis C related liver diseases

-Although HCV is found throughout the world and there are six different major genotypes (GTs) of the HCV virus which are distributed across different regions, GT1 is most prevalent in high-income countries and GT3 is the most prevalent in low- and middle-income countries and accounts for 30% of global HCV infection.
+Although hepatitis C is found throughout the world and there are six different major genotypes (GTs) of the hepatitis C virus which are distributed across different regions, GT1 is most prevalent in high-income countries and GT3 is the most prevalent in low- and middle-income countries and accounts for 30% of global hepatitis C infection.

-HCV is a blood-borne virus and hence the most common modes of infection are through unsafe injection practices, inadequate sterilization of medical equipment in some healthcare contexts, and un-screened blood/products.
-HCV can also be transmitted sexually and can be passed from an infected mother to her baby, but this is less common.
+Hepatitis C is a blood-borne virus and hence the most common modes of infection are through unsafe injection practices, inadequate sterilization of medical equipment in some healthcare contexts, and un-screened blood/products.
+Hepatitis C can also be transmitted sexually and can be passed from an infected mother to her baby, but this is less common.

 Following infection, there is an incubation period of two weeks to six months.
 After this period, approximately 80% of people are asymptomatic.
 The acutely infected may suffer from fever, fatigue, decreased appetite, nausea, vomiting, abdominal pain, dark urine, grey-coloured faeces, joint pain, and jaundice (yellowing of the skin and the whites of the eyes).

 The goal in treating hepatitis C infection is to reduce virus-related complications.
 This is achieved by eradicating the virus as documented by a sustained viral response (SVR) several months after therapy discontinuation.